Roman Abramovich: Russian national team

 Abramovich also played a large role in bringing Guus Hiddink to Russia to coach the Russia national football team.
-Piet de Visser, a former head scout of Hiddink's club PSV Eindhoven and now a personal assistant to Abramovich at Chelsea, recommended Hiddink to the Chelsea owner.
+Piet de Visser, a former head scout of Hiddink's club PSV Eindhoven and later a personal assistant to Abramovich at Chelsea, recommended Hiddink to the Chelsea owner.

 National Academy of Football

 In addition to his involvement in professional football, Abramovich sponsors a foundation in Russia called the National Academy of Football.
-The organization sponsors youth sports programs throughout the country and has constructed more than fifty football pitches in various cities and towns.
-It also funds training programs for coaches, prints instruction materials, renovates sports facilities and takes top coaches and students on trips to visit professional football clubs in England, the Netherlands and Spain.
+The organisation sponsors youth sports programmes throughout the country and has constructed more than fifty football pitches in various cities and towns.
+It also funds training programmes for coaches, prints instruction materials, renovates sports facilities and takes top coaches and students on trips to visit professional football clubs in England, the Netherlands and Spain.
 In 2006 the Academy of Football took over the administration of the Konoplyov football academy at Primorsky, near Togliatti, Samara Oblast, where over 1,000 youths are in residence, following the death at 38 of its founder, Yuri Konoplev.

 Political career

 In 1999, Abramovich was elected to the State Duma as the representative for the Chukotka Autonomous Okrug, an impoverished region in the Russian Far East.
 He started the charity Pole of Hope to help the people of Chukotka, especially children, and in December 2000, was elected governor of Chukotka, replacing Aleksandr Nazarov.

 Abramovich was the governor of Chukotka from 2000 to 2008.
 It is believed that he invested over US$1.3 billion (€925 million) in the region.
-During his tenure, living standards improved, schools and housing were restored and new investors were drawn to the region.
 Abramovich was awarded the Order of Honour for his "huge contribution to the economic development of the autonomous district [of Chukotka]", by a decree signed by the President of Russia.

 In early July 2008, it was announced that President Dmitry Medvedev had accepted Abramovich's request to resign as governor of Chukotka, although his various charitable activities in the region would continue.
 In the period 2000–2006 the average salaries in Chukotka increased from about US$165 (€117/£100) per month in 2000 to US$826 (€588/£500) per month in 2006.

 Informal Ukraine diplomacy

-The day after the 2022 Russian invasion of Ukraine, Abramovich was contacted by Ukrainian magnates and asked to function as informal envoy to Putin.
+The day after the Russian invasion of Ukraine, Abramovich was contacted by Ukrainian magnates and asked to function as informal envoy to Putin.

 Abramovich played a key role in the release of Aiden Aslin and other foreign prisoners of war from Russian captivity.